What is "greenhushing"?

 What is Greenhushing?

-Greenhushing" is a new term used to describe the practice of deliberately choosing to conceal environmental, social and corporate governance (ESG) credentials to avoid accusations of greenwashing.
+Greenhushing" is a new term used to describe the practice of deliberately choosing to conceal environmental, social and corporate governance (ESG) credentials and actions to avoid accusations of greenwashing.

 This can happen when companies are reluctant to share progress on sustainability initiatives and choose not to integrate sustainability into their brand communications.
 They prefer to make silent progress towards their goals.
 The term was first covered by consultancy Treehugger in 2020.